nmitydv/nmitydv/README.md

 Welcome!
 I am thrilled to share my background and aspirations in the field of software development.

-🎓 Education: As a student, I discovered my passion for coding and software development.
-It all began when I created a web application aimed at helping individuals organize their daily tasks more efficiently.
-This experience sparked my interest in programming and ignited my continuous journey of learning and refining my skills.
+🎓 Education: My journey in coding and software development began when I created a web application to help individuals organize their daily tasks more efficiently.
+That early project sparked a deep interest in programming and set me on a continuous path of learning and skill refinement that still drives me today.

 💻 Skills: With a solid foundation in computer science, my expertise extends across both front-end and back-end development.
 I have cultivated a strong skill set in various programming languages and technologies, including HTML, CSS, JavaScript, React, Node.js, Express.js, Java, MongoDB, Git, and GitHub.
 While I excel in back-end software development, I have also acquired valuable experience in backend-end development, specifically leveraging the power of Node.js.